 If I develop a rash, is there any chance it’s smallpox?

-It is extremely unlikely that anyone would have smallpox today.
+It’s extremely unlikely that anyone would have smallpox today.
 Your symptoms are probably due to another condition or disease.
-Certainly make an appointment with your healthcare provider if you develop a rash.
+Certainly, make an appointment with your healthcare provider if you develop a rash.

 A note from Cleveland Clinic

-Small pox had been eradicated decades ago.
+Smallpox was eradicated (wiped out) decades ago.
 You don’t need to be concerned about getting this disease from others.
 Though very unlikely, a bioterrorist attack involving smallpox could expose people to the virus.
 But the CDC, along with local and state health departments, has been preparing for this type of emergency for years.
 These organizations have enough smallpox vaccine to protect everyone in the U.S. in the unlikely event that smallpox reemerges.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy